Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 ___
 ![](/images/cmio/scheme2.png)
 ___
-With these steps complete, if you build and run `OffcutsCam.app` (we never need to run the extension directly), you should be able to click "Install" in the app UI and do an installation of your extension.
+With these steps complete, if you build and run `OffcutsCam.app` (we never need to run the extension directly), you should be able to click **`Install`** in the app UI and do an installation of your extension.
 The app should log that the extension needs user approval and macOS should show an alert saying "System Extension Blocked".
 That's great!
 That's how it's supposed to work.

 ___
 ![](/images/cmio/approval.png)